 The foundation of healthy skin is a hydrated moisture barrier.
 When the skin's moisture barrier is compromised, not only will the skin be excessively dry, tight and flaky, but it creates skin sensitivity, irritation and inflammation.

 Once the skin's moisture barrier is compromised, it can take days, if not weeks, to repair.
-However, by using the slugging method, it allows the skin to heal, hydrate and restore a healthy moisture barrier very quickly.
+However, using the slugging method allows the skin to heal, hydrate and restore a healthy moisture barrier very quickly.

 What Causes a Damaged Moisture Barrier?

-A damage moisture barrier can occur in many ways.
+A damaged moisture barrier can occur in many ways.
 It can be due to:

 As you can see, there are several ways in which a damaged moisture barrier can occur.
 Generally, what I find is that a combination of these factors, overtime, snowball into a bigger issue.
 Many times, clients who reach out with concerns about excessively dry and irritated skin are guilty of many of these moisture barrier damaging factors and it just sneaks up on them.